Risk Reward Calculator

 Tips

-Set your stop loss at a logical point that invalidates your trade idea, not just an arbitrary dollar amount.
-Consider the asset's average true range (ATR) or key support/resistance levels to place stops that account for normal market fluctuations without being prematurely triggered.
+Place your stop loss at a level that invalidates your trade idea (support levels, moving averages), not just an arbitrary dollar amount.
+Consider the asset's average true range (ATR) to avoid premature triggers from normal volatility.

-Your profit target should be based on technical analysis, fundamental valuation, or identified resistance levels, not just a wishful number.
-An overly ambitious target can lead to missed opportunities or turning winning trades into losers if the market reverses before reaching your target.
+Base your profit target on technical analysis or identified resistance levels, not wishful thinking.
+An overly ambitious target can turn winning trades into losers if the market reverses before reaching it.

 Optimizing Trading Decisions with the Risk Reward Calculator